Cell and Organ Transplantology. 2017; 5(2):194-199.

 Conclusions.
 MMSCs of bone marrow and adipose tissue express a similar level of surface markers that are characteristic of cells with multipotent properties.
 They are capable to differentiating in osteo- and adipogenic direction with differences in the degree of mineralization of the extracellular matrix and exhibit immunomodulatory effects in vitro, regardless of tissue origin.

-Keywords: multipotent mesenchymal stromal cells; bone marrow; adipose tissue; directed cell differentiation; immunomodulationFull Text PDF (eng) Full Text PDF (ua)
+Key words: multipotent mesenchymal stromal cells; bone marrow; adipose tissue; directed cell differentiation; immunomodulationFull Text PDF (eng) Full Text PDF (ua)

 |1.
 Friedenstein AJ, Chailakhian RK, Lalykina KS.
 The development of fibroblast colonies in monolaier cultures of guinea pig bone marrow and spleen colonies.
 Cell Tissue Kinet.
 1970; 3: 393-403.